Positive And Negative Effects Of Video Games On Teenagers

 Negative Effects Of Video Games

-The bad effects of video games are mostly related to the amount of play and the contents of gaming platforms, including gaming genres and gender representation in games.
+Bad effects of video games on children and teenagers are mostly related to the amount of play and the contents of gaming platforms, including gaming genres and gender representation in games.

 1. Aggression in teens: